caltechlibrary/eprints2bags/README.md

 By default, if a record requested or implied by the arguments to `-i` is missing from the EPrints server, this **is considered an error** and stops execution of the program.
 If the option `-m` (or `/m` on Windows) is given, missing records will be ignored instead.
 Option `-m` is particularly useful when giving a range of numbers with the `-i` option, as it is common for EPrints records to be updated or deleted and gaps to be left in the numbering.

 `eprints2bags` writes its output in subdirectories under the directory given by the command-line option `-o` (or `/o` on Windows).
 If the directory does not exist, this program will create it.
-If the directory does exist, it will be overwritten with the new contents.
-The result of running this program will be individual directories underneath the directory given by the `-o` option, with each subdirectory named according to the EPrints record number (e.g., `/path/to/output/430`, `/path/to/output/431`, `/path/to/output/432`, ...).
-If the `-b` option (`/b` on Windows) is given, the subdirectory names are changed to have the form _BASENAME-NUMBER_ where _BASENAME_ is the text string provided with the `-b` option and the _NUMBER_ is the EPrints number for a given entry.
+If no `-o` is given, the current directory where `eprints2bags` is running is used.
+Whatever the destination is, `eprints2bags` will create subdirectories in the destination, with each subdirectory named according to the EPrints record number (e.g., `/path/to/output/430`, `/path/to/output/431`, `/path/to/output/432`, ...).
+If the `-b` option (`/b` on Windows) is given, the subdirectory names are changed to have the form _BASENAME-NUMBER_ where _BASENAME_ is the text string provided with the `-b` option and the _NUMBER_ is the EPrints number for a given entry (meaning, `/path/to/output/BASENAME-430`, `/path/to/output/BASENAME-431`, `/path/to/output/BASENAME-432`, ...).

 ### Contents gathered and output produced